anaskhaled98/Age-Calculator/README.md

 *Age calculator* is a project designed to calculate age.

+## Usage
+The user will enter his birth date and the program will execute his age in years automatically.
+If the user doesn't adhere to validations no result will appear.

 ## Validations
 - Day value must be between ( 1 - 31 ).
 - Month value must be between ( 1 - 12 ).